lmalaquias/navsec/README.md

 Chrome Extension documentation and community

 ⚠️ Disclaimer
-NavSec is designed for educational purposes and authorized security testing only.
-Users are responsible for complying with applicable laws and obtaining proper authorization before scanning any websites.
+NavSec is designed for educational purposes only.
 The author assumes no liability for misuse of this tool.